web-engineering/web-engineering-textbook/source/dependencies.md

 These dependencies are called libraries, packages or gems in different programming languges.

-We will discuss four different systems in parallell:
+We will discuss five different systems:

 * `apt` a package manager for Linux (used in debian, ubuntu, and several other distributions)
 * `brew` a package manager for mac os
 * `gem` and `bundler` for ruby
 * `npm` for javascript and node.js
 * `composer` for php

 We will be using `imagemagick` as an example.
 It is an image manipulation software originally written in c.